Forex Basics Course - Lesson 2: Why Trade Forex?

 Price movements in the Forex market are usually measured by PIP value.
 Pip is an acronym for Point In Percentage.
 The term PIP refers to a point movement.
 Let's look at an example...

 If the GBP/USD (Briitsh Pound / US Dollar) is currently priced at 1.5810 (1 British Pound is worth 1.5810 US Dollars) and price moves up to 1.5811, we would refer to this as an increase of 1 pip.
 If price then fell to 1.5809 we would refer to this as a 2 pip decrease.

 Some prices include pipettes or fractional pips, these are 1/10 of a pip.
 Using the GBP/USD example from above, the GBP/USD could be priced at 1.58105, this includes the pipette value as well as the pip value.

 Make Money in Either Direction

-One of the great advantages to trading Forex is that you can make profit from a Forex pair increasing in price as well as decreasing in price.
+One of the great advantages to trading Forex is that you can make profit from a Forex pair rising in price as well as falling in price.
 If you believe the EUR/USD is going to rise in value, you could buy the EUR/USD.
-This is called going long and involves buying Euros and selling US Dollars, as you believe the Euro is going to strengthen against the US Dollar.
+This is called going long and involves buying Euros and selling US Dollars.
 On the other hand, if you believe that the EUR/USD is going to fall in value, you could sell the EUR/USD.
-This is called going short and involves selling Euros and buying US Dollars, as you believe the Euro is going to weaken against the US Dollar.
-If your prediction is correct, you could make a profit.
+This is called going short and involves selling Euros and buying US Dollars.

 Bulls and Bears